This piece was originally published on April 22, 2021, and was updated on December 31, 2022.

 How to cancel home insurance

-Call your insurance broker or provider to cancel your insurance.
+Start by calling your insurance broker or home insurance company to cancel your insurance.
 If you’re cancelling before the end of your term, you’ll likely be required to pay an early cancellation penalty which includes an administrative fee and a cost adjustment that depends on how early in the term you’re cancelling.
 There’s no fee or penalty for letting your current policy expire at the end of the term without renewing it.

 What if I want to cancel my home insurance and change to a new provider?